 The claims define the scope of protection claimed in the Application.
-The claim interpretation (construing the claims) should be done in light of the patent document as a whole, including the specification and figures.
+Interpretating (construing) the claims should be done in light of the patent document as a whole, including the specification and figures.
 However, one cannot incorporate into the claims something that is not stated in them.
-See Appeal 407/89 Zuk Ohr Ltd vs. Car security Ltd et all.
-P.d.
+See Appeal 407/89 Zuk Ohr Ltd vs. Car Security Ltd et all. p.d.
 48(5) 661 on page 691:

 The opening position for fashioning an appropriate approach is that the patent documentation is a monolithic document that the inventor himself writes in his own words, and can draft as he pleases…the lack of clarity that exists regarding the correct interpretation of this or that phrase in the claims can be solved by reference to the rest of the patent document, but one cannot cherry pick phrases from the specification that support the Patentee’s suggested interpretation, whilst ignoring other terms that are included there.

 To correctly construe the claims one has to consider the explanation of various terms that the parties disagree about.